anishgillella/Softlight-assess/DATASET.md

 **Execution Time:** ~40 seconds

 **Problem Statement Alignment:**
+✅ **Exact Task:** "Create a Task in Jira with Summary as 'UI rendering issue on dashboard' and Description as 'Charts are not loading properly in Chrome browser' and set Priority to High and set Status to In Progress"
-✅ **Generalizable across different web apps** - This task demonstrates that the same system (no hardcoding) handles enterprise tools like Jira.
+- **Core Problem:** Demonstrates that the same system (no hardcoding) handles enterprise tools like Jira.
 The create form modal, dropdown selections for Status/Priority, and multi-field interactions showcase UI state capture complexity beyond URL-based approaches.

 **Description:**
 This task creates a Jira task with specific attributes: